Ryixion-Development/FiveFretMegathread/ReadMe.md

 ## CHARTS
-- [Bridge](https://github.com/Geomitron/Bridge/releases) / [Chorus](https://www.enchor.us/) | *Chorus is website that lets you upload custom charts to it.
+- [Bridge](https://github.com/Geomitron/Bridge/releases) / [Chorus](https://www.enchor.us/) | *Chorus is a website that lets you upload custom charts to it.
 Bridge is its sister application that lets you download said charts more easily.*
 - [Rhythmverse](https://rhythmverse.co/) | *Similar to Chorus, but this site is more of a hub for console customs instead of PC customs.*
 - [Commision Sheet](https://docs.google.com/spreadsheets/d/1B_JHc8FvpHqAYcCJKHSzTF-6yZE8wU_eeq2TDKszgl4/edit?gid=0#gid=0) | *Spreadsheet that links currently active charters who take commisions.*
 - [Clone Hero Spreadsheet](https://docs.google.com/spreadsheets/d/13B823ukxdVMocowo1s5XnT3tzciOfruhUVePENKc01o/edit?gid=1870223413#gid=1870223413) | *Spreadsheet to download customs.
 Its mainly used for installing console charts for PC Clones.*